sunku5494/InspectNodePodCount/README.md

 Step 5 : Check if node-pod-info service is created and running with the command "systemctl status node-pod-info.service"

-Step 6 : From your local machine and within the previously cloned git, Run the inspect service logs golang script using "go run inspect_node_pod_info_service_logs.go"
+Step 6 : From your local machine and within the previously cloned git path, Run the inspect service logs golang script using "go run inspect_node_pod_info_service_logs.go" (script would outputs the node names where ERROR logs have detected)

-Step 7 : If the script finds any Error log with in a node,
+Step 7 : Execute the below commands
         i.
 Login to the node using "oc debug node/<node-name>" ii.
 Run a command "journalctl -u node-pod-info.service" to check logs of deployed service
       iii.
 Collect the output of the command "ls -lrt /var/lib/cni/networks/openshift-SDN"